 Remember, overuse of antibacterial cleaning and hand wash products that contain pesticides will lower your body's natural immunity by killing the good bacteria around you.
 This will have a direct impact on your gut health.
 Once the body's natural balance of good and bad bacteria is disturbed, no amount of kimchi can fix it.

 Keep a clean home: Keep your home surfaces clean with natural cleaning products, especially ones formulated with natural essential oils.
 These ingredients are safer than introducing harsh chemicals such as chlorine and ammonia in closed spaces.
 The harsh chemicals found in everyday household cleaning products cause indoor air pollution, causing more harm than good.
 Many naturally occurring essential oils have antibacterial and antimicrobial properties and have been used for centuries for cleaning purposes.
 On that note, our blogs about negative health risks associated with toxins in everyday household cleaners and why overuse of chemical disinfectants is linked to long term health issues.

 At Spruce, our mission is to bring you high quality home and personal care products that are safe for you, without any toxic chemicals, and safe for the planet.
-Spruce refillable cleaning products are free of single-use plastics.
+Spruce refillable cleaning products are free from single-use plastics and harmful chemicals.